sekharp/gregs-grooves/README.md

 # Groove with Greg

 This repo contains a basic CRUD app for maintaining a record collection.
-You can find the app [deployed to production on Heroku](https://groove-with-greg.herokuapp.com).
+You can find a version of the app [deployed to production on Heroku](https://groove-with-greg.herokuapp.com).

 Features include: